-Within Libsyn, I can set up the destinations that I want my show to reach when published.
+Within Libsyn, I can set up the destinations that I want my show to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More when published.
 I then provide the RSS feed of my show to iTunes and Facebook (will discuss Facebook later) to get as wide of a reach as possible.
 Beyond that, some podcasting apps simply pick up my feed automatically without having to connect to them directly.

 Following are the destinations leading to the most downloads during the past month:

 - Apple Podcasts

 - Chrome, iOS, AppleCoreMedia, Safari, Firefox, Mozilla (Web)

 During that time, Apple Podcasts has made up 31% of my downloads and Facebook comes in at second with 13%.
 The various web downloads (combined) likely provide the next biggest source of downloads (I’ll explain where those come from later).

 I’m doing something completely new here that I have never done during the near-decade my podcast has been in existence.
 It’s a jarring change from what I’ve done during the past few years.
 Consistency and volume have exploded overnight.

 One of the biggest obstacles to publishing regularly was the effort required to record a single episode.
 The Pubcast has historically been a 30-minute episode.
 And while I originally had a guest on the show, I’d eventually go solo (which does make it easier, no offense to any guest).
 But the biggest obstacle was what made it a “Pubcast” in the first place: Alcohol.